wrf/supermatrix/README.md

 | Simion 2017     |  97  | 1719  | 65.88 (8.2) |   401632    |      95 (2)    |          28  |   38.07    |

 ## test alignments and occupancy matrices ##
+Some alignments can be found in the [alignments folder](https://github.com/wrf/supermatrix/tree/master/alignments), and PDFs of occupancy matrices can be found in the [matrix folder](https://github.com/wrf/supermatrix/tree/master/matrix).
+Datasets used are:

 * [Dunn 2008](https://treebase.org/treebase-web/search/study/summary.html?id=2020) dataset of 65 genes, from [Broad phylogenomic sampling improves resolution of the animal tree of life](https://www.nature.com/articles/nature06614)
 * Philippe et al (2009) dataset of 128 genes and 30k positions, from [Phylogenomics Revives Traditional Views on Deep Animal Relationships](https://www.sciencedirect.com/science/article/pii/S0960982209008057)
 * [Hejnol 2009](https://bitbucket.org/caseywdunn/hejnol_etal_2009) dataset of 1486 genes for 270k positions, from [Assessing the root of bilaterian animals with scalable phylogenomic methods](http://rspb.royalsocietypublishing.org/content/276/1677/4261)